AeroBratsk

 JSC AeroBratsk (АэроБратск) is a minor Russian charter airline headquartered in Bratsk and based at Bratsk Airport, which it also runs.
+It is currently banned from flying into the EU.

 History

 AeroBratsk was established in 1967.
 It was formerly the Aeroflot Bratsk Division, and was renamed Bratsk Avia following the collapse of the Soviet Union.
 The airline is owned by Rosimushchestvo (51%) and its employees (49%).
 AeroBratsk was acquired by Centre Capital, which also owned now defunct Russian leisure airline VIM Airlines, at the end of 2004.

 Destinations

 As of November 2017, AeroBratsk currently only offers charter operations.
 As of 2009, it still used to operate domestic scheduled destinations from its base at Bratsk Airport to Moscow, Irkutsk and Lensk.

 Fleet

 As of November 2017, the Aerobratsk fleet includes the following aircraft: